Brown-University-Library/easyborrow_controller/README.md

 We encouraged them to start at [WorldCat](http://www.worldcat.org) to browse and search -- our job would be to get them their chosen books with no more effort on their part.

-We repurposed the WorldCat openUrl link-resolver to take a patron to a landing page under our control.
+We repurposed the WorldCat [openUrl](https://en.wikipedia.org/wiki/OpenURL) link-resolver to take a patron to a landing page under our control.
 (Now openUrls reach the landing page from numerous sources.)
 If the requested item is a book which is not available locally, it goes into an [easyBorrow](http://library.brown.edu/borrowing/easyBorrow.php) flow.
 This code manages that flow.
 The basic overview is that this code:
 - checks to see if a new request exists, and if so
-- attempts to request the book on behalf of the patron from a series of consortial library-borrowing partners (currently inRhode and BorrowDirect)
+- attempts to request the book on behalf of the patron from consortial library-borrowing partners
+    - partners: originally [VirtualCatalog](http://www.massvc.org), [inRhode](http://inrhode.uri.edu) and [BorrowDirect](http://www.borrowdirect.org) -- now BorrowDirect
-- if none of the attempts succeeds, the book request is auto-submitted to our ILLiad interlibrary-loan service
+- auto-submits, if none of the attempts succeeds, the book request to our [ILLiad](http://www.atlas-sys.com/illiad/) interlibrary-loan service
-- then an email is sent to the patron, letting her know the book is on its way, along with contact and transaction numbers
+- finally, sends an email to the patron, letting her know the book is on its way, along with contact and transaction numbers

-Each book-borrowing service has its own code-base (links will be added here); this code manages the calls to the other book-borrowing services and the final email to the user.
+Each book-borrowing service has its own code-base; this code manages the calls to the other book-borrowing services and the final email to the user.

 code contact: birkin_diana@brown.edu